FBOTs and AT2018cow following electron-capture collapse of merged white dwarfs: Discussion

 \section{Discussion}

-In this paper we discuss a channel for transient emission after electron-capture collapse following a merger of two WDs.
+In this paper we discuss a channel for transient emission after electron-capture collapse to a \NS\ following a merger of two WDs.
 Qualitatively, this channels allows a collapse into a \NS\ to occur with a small envelope mass.
 As a result the ejecta is light, have high velocity and becomes optically transparent much earlier.
 This early transparency allows higher radiation efficiency, as energy is not spent on adiabatic expansion of the envelope.
-In addition, light envelopes allow more efficient conversion of the rotational energy of the central engine - presumably a \NS\ - into radiation.
-(If the envelope remains optically thick for along time any wind energy is spent on matter acceleration, not production of radiation.
-Also, large envelope can slow down the central \NS\ in a propeller regime.)

-Thus, small envelope mass, and small ejecta mass, lead to brighter and shorter SNe.
 In AT2018cow the ejecta was the lightest, with only $ \sim 10^{-2} M_\odot$ ejected.
 In this case the AIC occurred at the time when most of the envelope was already lost to the wind.
 Other FBOTs may have larger remaining envelopes at the moment of AIC and larger ejected masses, but all smaller than $\sim 0.5 M_\odot$.
 In our model the envelop mass depends on the mass of the primary ONeMg WD (how close it is to the Chandrasekhar limit), and the mass of the companion (how quickly mass is added to the core, mass loss rate - how long the shell burning continues).

-We also advocate the Pulsar Wind paradigm - the reverse shock, as opposed to the forward shock - as the origin of the X-ray emission, similar to the GRB model of \cite{2017ApJ...835..206L}; see also \cite{Usov92,2006NJPh....8..119L,2011MNRAS.413.2031M}.